VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/InputCreateUserType.md

 # InputCreateUserType

-The `InputCreateUserType` represents the input field required to create a user.
+This type represents the input field required to create a user.

 ## Fields